chime-experiment/coco/docs/endpoint.rst

     and `coco` inside this block.

-    forward : `str` or dict or list(str or dict) (optional) Endpoint(s) on the hosts in the specified group that requests should get forwarded to.
+    forward : `str` or dict or list(str or dict) External endpoint(s), see [Forwards](#forwards).
 If this is not defined, the coco endpoint will try to forward to an endpoint with the name of the endpoint config file.
 Forwarding to external endpoints can be disabled by setting this to `null`.
-        If an entry is a dict, it can have the following options:

-        name : str
-            Name of the endpoint to forward to. reply : dict
-            A dictionary that should have keys like the expected reply fields and can then specify the expected type or value:

-            type : str
-                The expected type of this variable in the reply.
-If the types don't match in the reply from any host, the forwarding will be considered failed for these hosts. value : any
-                **TODO**
-        on_failure : dict
-            call : str
-                Another coco endpoint that should get called in case the reply from any host didn't pass.
-            call_single_host : str
-                **TODO** Another coco endpoint that should get called for a single host onle in case the reply from that host didn't pass. save_reply_to_state : str
-            Internal state path.
-The replies of all hosts will be merged and saved here.
-If replies include different fields, all fields will be saved in the state.
-If replies include different values for the same field, just one of them will be saved. coco : str or dict or list(str or dict)
-        (optional) Other coco endpoint(s) that requests should get forwarded to.
-If this is a `dict`, it can have the following fields:

-        name : str
-            The coco endpoint name.
-        request : dict
-            Any request data to add to the forwarded call. before : `list(str)` or dict
+        The order they are called is not guaranteed. coco : str or dict or list(str or dict)
+        (optional) Internal coco endpoint(s), see [Forwards](#forwards).
+The order they are called is not guaranteed. before : `str` or dict or list(str or dict)
-    (optional) List or block of coco endpoints that will be called before anything else.
-The order they are called is not guaranteed.
-The endpoints can be given as strings containing the endpoint name or a blocks with the following options:
+    (optional) Internal coco endpoint(s) that will be called before anything else, see [Forwards](#forwards).
+The order they are called is not guaranteed. after : `str` or dict or list(str or dict)

-    identical : `str` or list(str)
-        (optional) Name of value(s) to check for being identical between all hosts in specified group.
-    value : dict
-        (optional) Name of value(s) to check and the expected values (e.g.
-        `my_string: "expected value"`)
-    on_failure
-        (optional) **TODO**: offer options for what to do if any of the above checks failed or if the request failed after : `list(str)` or dict
-    (optional) List or block of coco endpoints that will be called after anything else.
-The order they are called is not guaranteed.
-The endpoints can be given as strings containing the endpoint name or a blocks with the following options:
+    (optional) Internal coco endpoint(s) that will be called after anything else, see [Forwards](#forwards).
+The order they are called is not guaranteed. callable : bool

-    identical : `str` or list(str)
-        (optional) Name of value(s) to check for being identical between all hosts in specified group.
-    value : dict
-        (optional) Name of value(s) to check and the expected values (e.g.
-        `my_string: "expected value"`)
-    on_failure
-        (optional) **TODO**: offer options for what to do if any of the above checks failed or if the request failed callable : bool
     (optional) **TODO** If this is `False` coco will not accept calls to this endpoint from outside.
 Default `True`.